Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Conclusion

 \begin{acknowledgement} M. Wang, M. Wen, P. P., and D. Z. were supported from the Center for Scalable Predictive Methods for Excitations and Correlated Phenomena (SPEC), which is funded by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), Chemical Sciences, Geosciences, and Biosciences Division (CSGB), as part of the Computational Chemical Sciences (CCS) program under FWP 70942 at Pacific Northwest National Laboratory (PNNL), a multi-program national laboratory operated for DOE by Battelle.
 The Flatiron Institute is a division of the Simons Foundation. \end{acknowledgement}

 \begin{suppinfo} The Supplementary Material collects the numerical and methodological details that support the main-text discussion.
-It includes convergence tests of the THC interpolation-point ratio and decomposed total-energy contributions, full molecule-by-molecule first-IP tables for the $G_0W_0\Gamma29$ and $GW$100 benchmark sets together with the experimental references used for comparison and the IR-grid, damping, CDIIS, and convergence-threshold settings used in the self-consistent calculations. \end{suppinfo}
+It includes convergence tests of the THC interpolation-point ratio and decomposed total-energy contributions, full molecule-by-molecule first-IP tables for the $G_0W_0\Gamma29$ and $GW$100 benchmark sets together with the experimental references used for comparison, the molecule-resolved numerical data underlying the $GW$100 IP and EA error plots and the combined machine-readable workbook, and the IR-grid, damping, CDIIS, and convergence-threshold settings used in the self-consistent calculations. \end{suppinfo}